SamDehaeck/GigaViewer/README.txt

 with Prosilica/AVT cameras and modify their important settings such as framerate and exposure levels.
 And allow saving the acquired images to disk.

-For the moment it works on linux and compiles on windows.
+For the moment it works on linux and windows provided that it can find the opencv and QT libraries.
-However, it can lock up the webcam on windows using opencv and also the display does not seem right.
-Should do more testing to find out why this is, but unfortunately I do not have a windows test box..

 Installing on Linux:
 --------------------